Sun care options

 - if you have a mole that has changed in size, colour, shape, height, surface texture or sensation; this could be a sign of melanoma, a common and dangerous skin cancer

 - Australia and New Zealand have the highest incidence and mortality rates of melanoma in the world.
 It is the most common cancer in young adults and its development is linked with sunburn in childhood.
-In 2005, approximately 1200 people died from melanoma in Australia
+In 2019, it was estimated there were 15,229 new cases of melanoma diagnosed and an estimated 1725 deaths from melanoma in Australia.

 - sunscreen ‘sun protection factor’ (SPF) indicates how protective a sunscreen is.
 It should not be used as a guide to determine how long an individual will take to become sunburnt

-- the highest SPF for sunscreen in Australia is 30+.
-This does not give double the protection of SPF 15+
+- the highest SPF for sunscreen in Australia is 50+.

 - sunscreens do not completely protect you from the sun and should be used in conjunction with protective clothing, a hat, sunglasses and shade